lhs banner

 Mutual Funds may be more suitable for investors who want to grow their wealth.

-• Mutual funds have active management to outperform the market by generating additional Alpha with a skilled fund manager.
+• Mutual funds have active management to outperform the market by generating additional alpha through skilled fund managers.

-• Investors looking for Goal-based investing for long-term objectives like retirement or education savings can go with Mutual funds.
+• Investors looking for Goal-based investing for long-term objectives like retirement or education savings can opt for mutual funds.

-• Mutual Funds have access to diverse asset classes such as debt or hybrid funds, which cater to conservative investors.
+• Mutual Funds offer access to diverse asset classes, including debt and hybrid funds, catering to conservative investors.

-• Mutual Funds can invest using SIPs for disciplined and consistent wealth-building over time.
+• Mutual Funds can be invested in through SIPs for disciplined, consistent wealth-building over time.

 Performance and Growth of ETFs and Mutual Funds